mablanco/ansible-osint/README.md

 ## Requirements
 - git CLI client
-- Python 2.6+ or 3.x + Setuptools
+- Python 2.6+ & Setuptools
-- PIP & Virtualenv (for both Python 2 and 3).
+- PIP & Virtualenv.
 You can optionally install them with this role (read below)

 ## Role Variables
 If you need/want to install PIP and Virtualenv with this role, give the **install_pip** variable a *true* value.
 Make sure that `easy_install` (part of Python Setuptools) is already available in the host.